Who is Norway’s Eurovision 2018 entry Alexander Rybak? Has he won the song contest before?

 The Eurovision winner is back for another attempt after his record-breaking victory in 2009

-Singer Alexander Rybak is Australia’s entry for the Eurovision Song Contest 2018.
+Singer Alexander Rybak is Norway’s entry for the Eurovision Song Contest 2018.

 Wait, hasn’t he won Eurovision before?